ScryEngineering/scrygroup.com/content/blog-posts/2019-09-24/Is-your-business-a-defacto-tech-company.md

 - Will your current suppliers, vendors and technologies be around in the next three, five, ten (or even two) years?
 - Are you a consumer or producer of technology (or both)?

 In the 21st century, every single company has technical needs and dependencies.
-If your first thought is that you'd have to close up shop if you lost your most technically intelligent staff or could no longer access the tools they use, you are likely a tech company.
-If nothing would change, you're clearly not one.

 For example, within a relatively short timespan, automation has drastically changed how both digital and bricks-and-mortar businesses operate.
 We can now automate tedious tasks such as data entry, sorting and responding to emails, appointment scheduling, sending recurring invoices, customer support and more.

 You might start with a few Excel spreadsheets before moving on to Enterprise Resource Planning (ERP) and ordering, and be automating with APIs before you know it.

 The logistics industry is another timely example - just a few years ago, no one would have thought of a trucking business as tech-oriented, but even "traditional" companies like these have gradually shifted to become more tech-heavy with the arrival of autonomous driving vehicles.

 We can also look to the airline industry; without using technology for everything from security to flight control and navigation, every airport in the world would be at a standstill.

+If your first thought is that you'd have to close up shop if you lost your most technically intelligent staff or could no longer access the tools they use, you are likely a tech company.
+If nothing would change, you're clearly not one.

+### Are you a consumer or producer of technology?

 There's also a clear distinction between whether we're using these technologies as a consumer or as a producer.